 Earned media activities like influencer outreach and public relations can help drive awareness at a relatively low cost compared to advertising.
 The bonus of earned media is that, when done right, this marketing activity builds social value and trust.

-Earned media today can include but is not limited to: word of mouth, viral and social media marketing, conversations in social networks, blogs, and other communities.
+Earned media today can include but is not limited to word of mouth, viral and social media marketing, and conversations in social networks, blogs, and other communities.

 What makes a good ecommerce landing page?